telerik/winforms-docs/gridview/hierarchical-grid/self-referencing-hierarchy.md

 {{endregion}}

-1. The most important step of this example - setting up the Self Referencing mode of RadGridView.
+3\.
+The most important step of this example - setting up the Self Referencing mode of RadGridView.
 To do this, you should call the __AddSelfReference__ method of the __Relations__ collection passing the template that should reflect the structure of the business object and the properties that should determine the parent-child relation:
-            #_[C#]_

 {{source=..\SamplesCS\GridView\HierarchicalGrid\SelfReferencingHierarchy.cs region=addSelfReference}}
 {{source=..\SamplesVB\GridView\HierarchicalGrid\SelfReferencingHierarchy.vb region=addSelfReference}}